varsha046/AptitudeMCQS/Readme.md

 Installation of nodeJs software from [node](https://nodejs.org/en/download)
 Open this directory in terminal and run `npm install` or `npm i`.
 Open this directory in terminal and run `npm install fs dotenv remark @azure/openai`.
-After the installation of dependencies, run `npm run setup`.

 ### Steps